 Before long, you’ll be able to squash those negative, useless stressors before they take hold and ruin your day.

-Now, how about that ‘Useful Stress’ I mentioned…
+Now, how about that ‘Positive Stress’ I mentioned…

-Well just as useless stress is brought on by focussing on things that might happen, useful stress is based on what is actually happening.
+Well just as useless stress is brought on by focusing on things that might happen, useful stress is based on what is actually happening.

 It comes from what’s going on around you right now that’s ringing alarm bells in your head to alert you to the fact that things could be better.